MichaelMoroz/michaelmoroz.github.io/_posts/2022-8-21-TracingGeodesics.md

   S = \int_A^B  L(t, x(t), \frac{dx(t)}{dt}) dt
 \end{equation*}

-Where the Lagrangian is a function of the path parameter, the path itself, and the derivative of the path with respect to the path parameter.
+Where the Lagrangian is a function of the path parameter, the path itself, and the derivative of the path with respect to the path parameter(also known as the generalized velocity).

 To find the minimizing path (or more generally, stationary path) of a functional we need to equate the variation of the action to 0